denisfaer/Faerberg_et_al_2021/README.md

 # c-elegans-codes

-Codes used to extract developmental trajectoriesn in Faerberg et al. 2021
+Codes used in Faerberg et al. 2021